kunaals/LinkedInBump/README.md

 ## Repo Structure

-The files for the main webapp are in the 'web' folder on the master branch and the iOS app code can be found on the 'iOS' branch.
+The files for the main web app are in the 'web' folder on the master branch and the iOS app code can be found on the 'iOS' branch.